Does Reading Improve Speech? (Hint: My Mouth Says Yes!)

 Communication plays a key role in how we function as people.
 Efforts to improve speech and language extend beyond simply correcting the way we use words.
 They are a key investment in enhancing the quality of life, boosting economic participation, and strengthening social bonds.

 Many people face challenges with communication.
 It highlights the need for society to find and utilize more effective ways to assist them.
-This report examines the relationship between Reading and speaking.
+This report examines the relationship between reading and speaking.
 It demonstrates how reading can significantly enhance various aspects of our spoken communication.
 It will explore how reading helps with better pronunciation, clear speech, fluency, vocabulary, and confidence in speaking as well.

 How Reading Helps You Speak Better